yztxwd/snakemake-pipeline-general/README.md

 # snakemake-pipeline-general

-@Author, Jianyu Yang, Pennsylvania State University
+@Jianyu Yang, Pennsylvania State University

 General rules could be used for specific purpose